ericc661/rethinking_containment/rethinking_containment.md

-Here the verb form of "place" is used, perhaps referencing forced containment and suggesting that the "me" of the poem is an indigenous subject and the "you" is a member of the colonizing society since the speaker has passively been placed.
+Here the verb form of "place" is used, perhaps referencing forced containment and suggesting that the "me" of the poem is an indigenous subject and the "you" is a member of the colonizing society, since the speaker has passively been placed.
 Thus, the colonizer is indicted of containing the indigenous subject, while simultaneously *being* contained in a reversal of roles.
 Locked in the tangible box of the